OxygenCobalt/Auxio/README.md

 ## About

 Auxio is a local music player with a fast, reliable UI/UX without the many useless features present in other music players.
-Built off of <a href="https://exoplayer.dev/">Exoplayer</a>, Auxio has a much better listening experience compared to other apps that use the native MediaPlayer API.
+Built off of <a href="https://exoplayer.dev/">Exoplayer</a>, Auxio has superior library support and listening quality compared to other apps that use outdated android functionality.
 In short, **It plays music.**

 I primarily built Auxio for myself, but you can use it too, I guess.